The Department of Psychology

 I received my Ph.D. from the Department of Psychology at the University of California, Berkeley.
-I also have a M.Sc. in Management, Organizational Behavior, from the Faculty of Management, Tel Aviv University, and a BA in psychology from Tel Aviv University.
+I also have an M.Sc. in Management, Organizational Behavior from the Faculty of Management, Tel-Aviv University, and a BA in psychology from Tel Aviv University.
 Currently, I am a Professor at the Department of Psychology, Baruch College and the Graduate Center of CUNY.

 My research interests focus mainly on issues of emotions in general, and in organizations in particular.
 I look at emotions as motivating the behavior of individuals, groups, and organizations.
 I mainly study discrete emotions as influencing life and behavior in organizations.
-For example, I study emotions such as envy, jealousy, fear, and guilt, as well as happiness for another's success (firgun).
-Additional lines of research in which I am involved include issues of fairness and justice in organizations, justice and emotions, the influence of dispositions on job attitudes, self-esteem and emotions, and power.
+For example, I study emotions such as envy, jealousy, and fear, as well as happiness for another's success (firgun).
+Additional lines of research in which I am involved include issues of fairness and justice in organizations; the interface between justice and emotions; the influence of dispositions on job attitudes; self-esteem and emotions; and power and emotions.

-My lab is composed of Ph.D. students, Masters students, and undergraduate students who volunteer to work with me.
+My lab is composed of Ph.D., Masters, and undergraduate students who volunteer to work with me.
 Many of the students working in our lab continue to graduate schools, usually to Ph.D. programs.

 Staw, B. M. & Cohen-Charash, Y. (2005).
 The dispositional approach to job satisfaction: More than a mirage, but not yet an oasis.
 Journal of Organizational Behavior, 26, 59-78.

 Cohen-Charash, Y., & Spector, P. E. (2001).
 The role of justice in organizations: A meta-analysis.
 Organizational Behavior and Human Decision Processes, 86, 278-321.